TTNEnschede/ttne-data-platform-frontend/README.md

 ### Compiles and minifies for production

 To build a production package use the command below.
 The package will be build and stored in the '/dist' folder.
+Don't forget to run npm install to install the required packages.
 ```
 npm run build
 ```